Key Takeaway

 Contact your healthcare provider if:

-- You have not had your vitamin D levels tested recently and are on a calorie-restricted regimen
+- You haven't had your vitamin D levels tested recently and are on a calorie-restricted regimen

 - You experience bone pain, muscle weakness, or frequent fractures

-- You are taking high-dose vitamin D and want to confirm your levels are in a safe range
+- You're taking high-dose vitamin D and want to confirm your levels are in a safe range

 - You have kidney disease or conditions that affect calcium metabolism

-- You want a comprehensive nutritional plan tailored to your semaglutide therapy
+- You want a thorough nutritional plan tailored to your semaglutide therapy

 Proactive nutrient monitoring is part of responsible weight management.
 Your provider can adjust supplement doses based on your bloodwork. nutritional support during GLP-1 therapy